latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 	specialize_with(this, new C(args));
 ```

 And that's it.
-Here's how the complete MI code may look then in existing JS:
+Here's how the complete MI code may look like then in existing JS:

 ```
 	class Car {